 It is such an amazing thing to watch that I really just can’t pull myself away.
 Nature…sometimes it really just takes your breath away, doesn’t it?

-The next morning when I look out from the balcony, I can see that momma turtle #1 eventually finished her task because in addition to her original tracks leading to the nest there was now another clear set of tracks leading back to the sea.
+The next morning when I look out from the balcony, I can see that momma turtle #1 eventually finished her task because in addition to her original tracks leading to the nest there is now another clear set of tracks leading back to the sea.

 Hotel staff carefully examine the nests and mark each one with flags to keep beach-goers away.
 I’m fascinated by the Westin’s obvious commitment to the turtles and stop by the concierge desk later to ask a few questions.